 - The breach directly caused the accident

-- The accident caused the injuries and property damage
+- The accident caused injuries and property damage

 Proving negligence in a commercial truck collision can be especially challenging due to numerous state and federal safety regulations.
-An accomplished South Bend attorney experienced in personal injury claims could investigate the semi-truck wreck case and gather the evidence necessary to hold the responsible parties accountable.
+However, an accomplished South Bend attorney experienced in personal injury claims could investigate the semi-truck wreck case and gather the evidence necessary to hold the responsible parties accountable.

-Drivers and passengers hurt in truck crashes are often left with debilitating injuries, some requiring ongoing medical care.
+Drivers and passengers hurt in truck crashes often suffer debilitating injuries, some requiring ongoing medical care.
 In a truck accident lawsuit, the plaintiff may be able to sue for the following damages:

-- Past and future medical costs expenses, including emergency room treatment, laboratory testing, and prescriptions
+- Past and future medical costs and expenses, including emergency room treatment, laboratory testing, and prescriptions

 - Physical therapy and rehabilitation